Residential Housing

 Third Street is a housing program for single mothers with one or two children, birth to 5-years old.
 The program offers 18 one or two bedroom apartments; 8 of which are subsidized through a partnership with CDA to offer Project-Based Housing Vouchers (Section 8 Vouchers).
 Third Street allows women opportunities to pursue their goals and build a positive housing history.
 Program staff help to nurture residents by providing case management, programming, and advocacy.
 They also assist with the program application and intake processes and operations.

-Third Street is NOT taking applications at this time.
+Third Street is ACCEPTING applications at this time.

 Housing for Single Women